fylein/netsuite-db-connector/README.md

 # NetSuite Database Connector

+*Warning*: This project is undergoing active development and is not yet production-grade.
+Please mail the author if you want to find out more

-Connects Xero to a database to transfer information to and fro.
+Connects NetSuite to a database to transfer information to and fro.

 ## Installation